studio-a-productions/maze_runners/README.md

 2. Contribute by fixing it yourself and submitting a pull request.

+## Roadmap

+>Maze Runners roadmap for the BETA releases

+### BETA 0.3

+In `Beta 0.3`, we wanted to focus on adding more powerups and features to the game.
+For this update, we've fixed the `Divine Eyes` powerup.

+Also we've deployed a new, handy powerup: `Angelic Shield`, which should spawn everywhere except the `small` levels.

 # Contribution
 > A guide to contributing to the project.
 (Coming soon!)